Help for children with Pathological Demand Avoidance

 One of the best videos about Pathological Demand Avoidance is this by a young man called Isaac, who explains what it is like for him.
 Click here to watch it on Youtube.

 Pathological Demand Avoidance (PDA) might just seem like just another ‘syndrome’ that labels children these days.
 Certainly, I remember being a little cynical when I first heard about it.
 But reading the information on the PDA Society website and the research done by Elizabeth Newson I began to see some key characteristics that explained the differences in particular children I worked with.
-All were diagnosed with Autism, but the usual strategies weren’t working and their behaviour was extreme in response to normal demands, even things we knew they liked.
-Seeing the list of strategies that could be used to support children with PDA, we tried some out and saw that they did indeed reduce the anxiety the child had and enabled them to engage with the activities we had prepared for them.
+All were diagnosed as Autistic, but the usual strategies weren’t working and their behaviour was extreme in response to normal demands, even things we knew they liked.
+Seeing the helpful approaches from the PDA Society https://www.pdasociety.org.uk/wp-content/uploads/2021/08/PDA-for-Teaching-professionals.pdf we tried some out and saw that they did indeed reduce the anxiety the child had and enabled them to engage with the activities we had prepared for them.
 We also found that they responded to less predictability than was usual for our autistic pupils, so every day we were using different strategies.

 As with all autistic children it is first and foremost OUR responsibility to change.
 We might need to communicate in a different way, a way that puts less pressure on the child to do all the interpreting work.
 We can change the environment, it’s sensory demands, the sensory triggers and the demands of clutter or confusing places that overload an autistic / PDA profile child.
 We need to look at our own arousal levels, how we respond to their ‘can’t’ and examine whether we can handle the situations we find difficult in a better way.